yorevs/homesetup/docs/SHOWCASE.md

 ### Starship

-HomeSetup provides an out-of-the-box starship.toml, but you can configure it the way you want byt typing:
+HomeSetup includes a pre-configured starship.toml for a quick start, yet you have the flexibility to customize it according to your preferences simply by entering:

 `$ hhs starship`